An Essay on Man

+Structure and composition

 The essay, written in heroic couplets, comprises four epistles.
 Pope began work on it in 1729, and had finished the first three by 1731.
 They appeared in early 1733, with the fourth epistle published the following year.
 The poem was originally published anonymously; Pope did not admit authorship until 1735.

+The work was dedicated to Pope's friend Henry St John, 1st Viscount Bolingbroke, hence the opening line: "Awake, my St John..."

+Pope's Essay on Man and his four poems Moral Essays were designed to be the parts of a system of ethics which he wanted to express in poetry, but never completed.
 Pope reveals in his introductory statement, "The Design", that An Essay on Man was originally conceived as part of a longer philosophical poem which would have been expanded on through four separate books.
-According to his friend and editor, William Warburton, Pope intended to structure the work as follows:

-The four epistles which had already been published would have comprised the first book.
+According to his friend and editor, William Warburton, Pope intended to structure the work as follows: The four epistles which had already been published would have comprised the first book.
 The second book was to contain another set of epistles, which in contrast to the first book would focus on subjects such as human reason, the practical and impractical aspects of varied arts and sciences, human talent, the use of learning, the science of the world, and wit, together with "a satire against the misapplication" of those same disciplines.
 The third book would discuss politics and religion, while the fourth book was concerned with "private ethics" or "practical morality".

+Excerpt

 The following passage, taken from the first two paragraphs of the opening verse of the second epistle, is often quoted by those familiar with Pope's work, as it neatly summarizes some of the religious and humanistic tenets of the poem:

 Know then thyself, presume not God to scan;

 The proper study of Mankind is Man.